jonnor/ESC-CNN-microcontroller/report/report.md

 To keep costs low and support a dense coverage, the sensor nodes are can be designed to operate wirelessly.
 Communication is done using wireless radio technologies such as WiFi, GSM, NB-IoT or 6LoWPAN.
-The sensor harvests its energy, commonly using solar power or from streetlights powered at night.
+The sensor harvests its energy, often using solar power or from streetlights powered at night.
 A battery backup allows the sensor to continue operating also when energy is momentarily unavailable.

-These sensor networks enable continuous logging of the sound level.
+These sensor networks enable continuous logging of the sound pressure level, measured in Decibel (dB SPL) over a reference pressure level (typically \num{20e-6}\si{Pa} ).
-(Leq dB) `TODO: explain Leq dB`
+Since the sound pressure level is continiously varying, it is summarized over a specified time-period using Equivalent Continious Sound Level ($L_{eq}$).
 Typical measurement resolution are per-minute, per second or per 125ms.
-In Europe sound level sensors are designed to specifications of IEC 61672-1 Sound Level Meters[@IECSoundLevelMeters].
+Measurements often use A-weighting to approximate the sensitivity of the human ear at different frequencies.
-The equivalent standard for North America is ANSI S1.4[@ANSISoundLevelMeters].
+In Europe sound level sensors are designed to specifications of IEC 61672-1 Sound Level Meters[@IECSoundLevelMeters], and the standard for North America is ANSI S1.4[@ANSISoundLevelMeters].

 Sensors can also provide information that can be used to characterize the noise, for instance to identify the likely noise sources.